myIR, payments and more

-Paid parental leave (PPL) is a government-funded entitlement paid to eligible mothers and other primary carers, such as adoptive parents, Child, Youth and Family (CYF) Home for Life parents, whāngai, grandparents with full-time care, and other permanent guardians.
+Paid parental leave (PPL) is a government-funded entitlement paid to eligible mothers and other primary carers, such as adoptive parents, Home for Life parents, whāngai, grandparents with full-time care, and other permanent guardians.

 These payments go towards the loss of income when they take parental leave or stop working to care for:

 - a child under the age of six who is now in their care.

 - Qualifying for paid parental leave

 - Paid parental leave payments